abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-04-14-Shortest-Path-Visiting-All-Nodes-in-a-Graph.md

 ## Intuition

 1. We use BFS to make sure we visited the shortest path first because DFS doesn't guarantee the path to be the shortest.
 It can make you wander off on some other path.
 2. We maintain the distance to each node in a HashMap.
-Now since we have a custom data structure, we have to provide a `__hash__` method to python so that it doesn't complain about keys being unhashable.

 **What the duck are bits doing here?**
 As it turns out, life would have been really simple if we could just keep all the visited nodes in a set called `visited`.
 Well, *Ce La Vie!* - the judge gives you a TLE.